najiatallah/MEAN/README.md

 you can access the angular app at http://localhost:4200

-You cane access API at: http://localhost:3000
+You can access API at: http://localhost:3000

 You can run the web or the api by themselves by navigating to there respective folders and running npm start.